+When you slather sunscreen on your skin, you expect it to protect you from damaging ultraviolet light while you are outside working or having fun.
 Most people assume that it should be easy to select a safe sunscreen.
 After all, the FDA classifies sunscreens as drugs.
 That’s because there is an implied health benefit.
-The FDA states:

 “Any sunscreen sold in the United States is regulated as a drug because it makes a drug claim – to help prevent sunburn or to decrease the risks of skin cancer and early skin aging caused by the sun.”